Welcome to the Harris Primary Academy Peckham Park Admissions information page.

 In Year Applications

 We sometimes have places available for children in other year groups.
-If you have recently moved to the area or would like to apply for a place at Peckham Park outside the normal time of transfer between schools, please contact Sonia Alexander in our main office for information on how to apply and an application form.
+If you have recently moved to the area or would like to apply for a place at Peckham Park outside the normal time of transfer between schools, please contact Debbie Clark in our main office for information on how to apply and an application form.
 We strongly recommend that you make an appointment to visit us and contact the Academy office to arrange this.

 Please click here for an application form.